fakela/documentation/build-your-first-document-parsing-api/use-cases/w9-forms-ocr.md

 In a few hours (minutes if you're fast), you’ll get your first model trained and will be able to use your custom OCR API for parsing W9 forms in your application.

  To get more information about the training phase, please refer to the  [Getting Started tutorial](doc:build-your-first-document-parsing-api).
-If you have any question regarding your use case, feel free to reach out on our chat!.
+If you have any question regarding your use case, feel free to reach out on our chat!..